 Luxor (Thebes ):

-Luxor was the capital of the new kingdom in ancient Egyptian history which was remarkable by its huge temples and gigantic attractions and similar to the old kingdom, the temples were built at the East Bank of the Nile while the valley of the kings where the pharaohs and kings of the new kingdom rest in peace was built at the west bank of the Nile according to ancient Egyptian tradition, the son is burning every day in the east and be period in the west, and so do the Egyptians built their temples to the east bank of the Nile and their burial places at the west bank of the Nile as you will see when you book one of Egypt Tour Packages.
+Luxor was the capital of the new kingdom in ancient Egyptian history which was remarkable by its huge temples and gigantic attractions similar to the old kingdom, the temples were built on the East Bank of the Nile while the valley of the kings where the pharaohs and kings of the new kingdom rest in peace was built at the west bank of the Nile according to ancient Egyptian tradition, the son is burning every day in the east and be period in the west, and so do the Egyptians built their temples to the east bank of the Nile and their burial places at the west bank of the Nile as you will see when you book one of Egypt Tour Packages.

-The Valley of the kings, or also called: Wadi El Muluk in Arabic Known as the Valley of the Gates of the Kings and is considered as a valley in Upper Egypt where the Pharaohs of the new kingdom buried for almost 500 years, from the 16th to 11th century before Christ, its rock-cut tombs were cut into the pharaohs mountain.
+The Valley of the kings, also called: Wadi El Muluk in Arabic Known as the Valley of the Gates of the Kings and is considered a valley in Upper Egypt where the Pharaohs of the new kingdom were buried for almost 500 years, from the 16th to 11th century before Christ, its rock-cut tombs were cut into the pharaohs mountain.

 El- Karnak Temple is a huge open-air temple complex, which is believed to be the second most visited historical place in Egypt. it contains four main parts and the largest part is the only one that is open to the public.
-It also has been expanded throughout almost 1500 years and generations of pharaohs added more artifacts, to end up in those enormous pylons, sanctuaries, and decorations that are not comparable all over the world so you can visit Karnak Temple by booking one of our Tours in Egypt.
+It also has been expanded over almost 1500 years and generations of pharaohs added more artifacts, to end up in those enormous pylons, sanctuaries, and decorations that are not comparable all over the world so you can visit Karnak Temple by booking one of our Tours in Egypt.

 The Temple Of Hatshepsut At Deir El-Bahri at ُEl Deir El-Bahari is actually one of the most remarkable temples in Egypt.
 Hatshepsut Temple is built out of limestone to commemorate the achievements of Queen Hatshepsut of the 18th Dynasty and also as a funerary temple and sanctuary for Amun Ra.

 Colossi of Memnon are two incredible massive statues of the Pharaoh Amenhotep III that are now known as the Colossi of Memnon.
-This Pharaoh who ruled Egypt during the 18th Dynasty and known as Amenhotep the Magnificent, gave his Kingdom an epoch of prosperity and wealth in many fields, economically and artistic grandeur that Egypt had never seen before so you cannot miss a visit to such an enormous twin statues when you visit Luxor through one of our Egypt Tours Packages or Egypt Day Tours.
+This Pharaoh who ruled Egypt during the 18th Dynasty and was known as Amenhotep the Magnificent, gave his Kingdom an epoch of prosperity and wealth in many fields, economically and artistic grandeur that Egypt had never seen before so you cannot miss a visit to such an enormous twin statue when you visit Luxor through one of our Egypt Tours Packages or Egypt Day Tours.